gmorpheme/scry/README.md

 scry -h
 ```

+You can specify either the `.scriv` bundle or the `.scrivx` project file.

 By default `scry`` extracts all paragraphs from the _draft_ folder of the
 project, stripping RTF controls and other artefacts of Scrivener
 styling and annotation.